Double Storey Extension Cost

 You will need to have your new walls plastered, and you may then wish to bring in a decorator to add the finishing touches to your new rooms.

-Installation of a new kitchen – A small basic specification kitchen and a large high specification kitchen will vary in price by many thousands, but a guide price for a medium-sized average specification kitchen is £10,000.
-This will include all of your appliances, the plumbing, electrics, tiling, painting, worktops and all of your cupboards/units, as well as fitting.
-See here to find out more about the costs of a new kitchen.
+Installation of a new kitchen – A small basic specification kitchen and a large high specification kitchen will vary in price by many thousands.
+However, the average cost of a new kitchen that's medium-sized (with average specifications) is £10,000.
+This will include all of your appliances, plumbing, electrics, tiling, painting, worktops, cupboards/units, and fittings.

-Installation of a new bathroom – As with the installation of a new kitchen, how much you pay can change hugely depending on size and finish.
-A standard bathroom will cost you around £7,000, which will include your bathroom suite, plumbing, heating, electrics, tiling, painting, and installation.
-See here to find out more about the costs of new bathroom.
+Installation of a new bathroom – As with the installation of a new kitchen, how much you pay for this is significantly dependent on the size and finish.
+A standard new bathroom costs around £7,000, which will include your bathroom suite, plumbing, heating, electrics, tiling, painting, and installation.

-Electrics – Most electricians will charge a day rate, on average around £230, but the cost will then rise as you decide which fixtures and fittings you want.
-A basic single socket will cost far less than a double socket with chrome finish and USB ports.
-The electrician will need to do a basic wire of the extension, and it may require your fuse box to be upgraded or replaced.
+Electrics – Most electricians will charge an average day rate of £230, but the cost will then rise as you decide which fixtures and fittings you want.
+For instance, a basic single socket costs far less than a double socket with chrome finish and USB ports.
+The electrician will need to do a basic wire of the extension, and your fuse box may need to be upgraded or replaced.
 If you have an electric boiler, this too will need to be assessed to see whether it has the capacity to heat the extra rooms or satisfy the additional hot water requirements.

 What Is Involved in Building a Double Storey Extension?